-The diurnal changes of CO columns from FY-4B/GIIRS retrievals may be linked to (a) the real CO column variabilities, the 445 objective of this study, primarily driven by emissions, atmospheric transport, and changes in boundary layer height, and (b) the change in instrument detectivity as quantified by the retrieval DOFS that is affected by TC and CO abundance.
-As an attempt to disentangle these different factors, in Fig. 10 we show the diurnal changes of the CO column retrievals from FY-4B/GIIRS, the boundary layer height (BLH) from ECMWF reanalysis data, and the model CO simulations from EAC4 reanalysis over the selected regions.
-From the model simulations, which has assimilated satellite observations of IASI and 450 MOPPIT, we see the change in total columns in all selected regions are very small (less than 2% on average) which can be primarily attributed to the diurnal change in BLH.
-In the supplementary Fig. S6, the model simulated ground-level CO concentrations show a much larger variation compared to the CO columns.
-However, model simulations from EAC4 have large grids (0.75°×0.75°) and low temporal resolution (3-hour) which are not sufficient to resolve the local CO changes that are usually measured over the urban centrals.
-To the first order, the change in the ground-level CO concentration averaged 455 over the selected region is primarily driven by the BLH change, and the traffic emission peaks are not discernable from the time series.
+The diurnal changes of CO columns from FY-4B/GIIRS retrievals may be linked to (a) the real CO column variabilities, the objective of this study, primarily driven by emissions, atmospheric transport, and changes in boundary layer height, and (b) the change in instrument detectivity as quantified by the retrieval DOFS that is affected by TC and CO abundance.
+As an attempt to disentangle these different factors, in Fig. 10 we show the diurnal changes of the CO column retrievals from FY-4B/GIIRS, the boundary layer height (BLH) from ECMWF reanalysis data and the model CO simulations from EAC4 reanalysis over the selected regions.
+From the model simulations, which has assimilated satellite observations of IASI and MOPITT, we see the change in total columns in all selected regions is very small (less than 2% on average), which can be primarily attributed to the diurnal change in BLH.
+In Fig. S6, the model-simulated ground-level CO concentrations show a much larger variation compared to the CO columns.
+However, model simulations from EAC4 have large grids $(0.75^{\circ} \times 0.75^{\circ})$ and low temporal resolution (3 h), which are not sufficient to resolve the local CO changes that are usually measured over the urban central areas.
+To the first order, the change in the ground-level CO concentration averaged over the selected region is primarily driven by the BLH change, and the traffic emission peaks are not discernable from the time series.